How do the Huskies stack up against the remaining contenders?

 Kansas is the only Big-12 team other than Texas to advance, but the Jayhawks don't have any impressive wins despite just two losses, both to the Longhorns.
 Creighton got a surprise #16 seed, but didn't bid to host the first two rounds.
 It's season will end when it faces USC.

 And then there's Ohio State, Washington's next opponent.
 The Buckeyes have 9 losses this season, including Wyoming, Maryland, Michigan and Michigan State, among others.
-Wins against Florida State, Arizona, Wisconsin and Nebraska are notable, but OSU wa4-6 in its last 10 regular season matches.
+Wins against Florida State, Arizona, Wisconsin and Nebraska are notable, but OSU was 4-6 in its last 10 regular season matches.
 On paper, Washington should win.

 But, of course, they don't play on paper.